Practical Pricing Strategy That Will Boost Profit

-- The actual reasons so many businesses struggle with pricing
+the real reasons many companies struggle with pricing

 Pricing Problem #1: Chasing Competitors to the Bottom

-Many businesses believe the price is the critical factor in the buying decision.
-After all, one of the first things people want to know is how much something costs.
-So, they try to outsell competitors by keeping their prices in line or just underneath the “going rate”.
+Many business owners believe price is the primary factor in the buying decision.
+After all, one of the first questions customers have is how much something costs.
+This is why many companies set prices in line or slightly under the “going rate”.

-Underselling the competition seems like a good idea—at first.
-But what happens when competitors find out you’re charging less?
-They reduce prices.
+Underselling the competition seems like a logical pricing strategy.
+But what happens when competitors find out you are charging less?

 Now, you must reduce your prices again to maintain the same competitive position.
 It becomes a race to the bottom that no one wins.

-I want to challenge the belief that people buy on price alone because it simply isn’t true.
+I want to challenge the belief that people buy on price alone.
+They don’t.

 Is It Too Good to Be True?

-Did you know a cheap price can erode the value of your product or service in the minds of consumers?
+Did you know a cheap price reduces the value of your product or service in the customer’s mind?

-Something strange happens when we buy the cheapest product we can find.
-A voice in our head tells us we should probably lower our expectations of it.
-Are we surprised when it quits working, the terms change, or the company we bought it from won’t call us back?
+Think about it.
+When we buy a cheap product, a voice in our head tells us we should probably lower our expectations.
+So are we surprised when the thing quits working, the terms change, or the company we bought it from won’t call us back?

-The price of something can be an indicator of quality.
-This study shows the direct correlation between the perceived quality of a product (or service) and its cost.
-This idea is even more true when comparisons between brands are difficult to make.
+Price is an indicator of quality.
+Studies show the direct correlation between the perceived quality of a product (or service) and its cost.
+The link between price and quality matters more when comparisons between brands are difficult to make.

-There’s another good reason to avoid using your competitors’ prices as a baseline for yours.
-They’re almost always using guesswork instead of data to set them.
+There is another reason to avoid using your competitors’ prices as a baseline for yours.
+They almost always guess at prices.
+Instead, prices should be set using data.

-It’s rare for businesses to support their prices with anything other than an opinion.
-The last thing you want to do is tie your company’s financial success to “opinion-based” pricing.
+The last thing you want to do is tie your company’s financial future to someone else’s opinion.

 Pricing Problem #2: Value Is Subjective

-Prospects must believe your product or service offers more value than the price paid.
+Prospects must believe your product offers more value than the price paid.
 Since value is subjective, you must focus on building perceived value instead.

-Before I go any further, let’s hit the pause button to understand more about the basis of value.
-Then, we’ll look at how to increase your perceived value—the key to a premium pricing strategy.
+Before I go any further, let’s pause to understand more about the basis of value in the marketplace.
+Then, we will look at how to increase perceived value—the key to an effective pricing strategy.

 The Employee Revenue Equation

-As an employee, you provide a service to a company for a wage.
-To get the job, the employer approves of your ability to perform the position you fill.
-The employer perceives the value you offer to the company and pays you a salary.
+An employee provides a service to a company for a wage.
+To get the job, the employer approves of the employee’s ability to fill the role.
+In other words, the employer perceives the value an employee offers the company.

-A variety of market factors weigh into the salary amount, but the employer has the final say.
+A variety of market factors weigh into the salary paid, but the employer has the final say.
 Also, note that the employee receives money the day they start work.

 Money received = Employer + Time Worked

-The equation illustrates how an employee’s value is tied to a specific dollar amount.
-It’s possible to find jobs that pay more or less than industry averages.
-Comparisons can help an employee determine the fair value they offer.
+The equation illustrates how an employee’s value equals a specific dollar amount.
+It is possible to find jobs that pay more or less than industry averages.
+Salary comparisons can help an employee determine fair market value.

-This equation does not apply to business owners.
-Instead, they must use another one to determine their value.
+But this equation does not apply to business owners.
+Instead, they must use another formula to determine their value.

 The Business Revenue Equation

-When you became a business owner, the way you earn money changed.
-You must now replace the Employee Revenue Equation with the Business Revenue Equation:
+When you become a business owner, the way you earn money changes.

 Differentiation + Perceived Value = Money received